eea/wise.msfd/README.rst

 - Reorder articles according to document (A8, A10, A9, I think)
 - Allow translation of list items
 - Allow translation of 2012 report data
+- Allow translation by TLs
+- Redo the translation integration (use ajax to load field value)
-- fix download as excel
+- Fix download as excel
 - add form unload warning for assessment editing
-- redo select2 styling and form improvements for assessment editing
+- create the notification system

 Immediate TODOs for the MSFD Search engine
 ------------------------------------------